w3f/polkadot-wiki/docs/general/polkadot-v1.md

 Decentralization is a crucial aspect of blockchain networks, but there is a trade-off between:

 - having an over-decentralized network that struggles to reach consensus and consumes a lot of energy to operate, and
 - having a network that reaches consensus fast at the expense of being centralized, making it trivial to manipulate or attack.

 Ideally, a network should be decentralized "enough" to make it practically impossible for someone to exert manipulative or malicious influence on the network.
-So, **decentralization is a tool while the goal is resilience**, which is achieved by additionally providing an on-chain treasury and open governance mechanism allowing continuous incentives for the network's participants without relying on intermediaries or centralized entities.
+So, **decentralization is a tool, while the goal is resilience**, which is achieved by additionally providing an on-chain treasury and open governance mechanism allowing continuous incentives for the network's participants without relying on intermediaries or centralized entities.

 Polkadot 1.0 achieved resilience through the following strategies:

 - **Nominated Proof-of-Stake (NPoS)** where the stake per validator is maximized and evenly distributed across validators, and participation in native staking is decentralized and democratized as much as possible.
 - [**ELVES protocol**](../learn/learn-parachains-protocol.md) allows for the shared security system, where everything coming through Polkadot's virtual cores passes rigorous checking.
 See [this page](../learn/learn-comparisons-rollups.md#rollup-comparison-table) to explore how Polkadot's rollup technology differs from optimistic and ZK rollups.
 - The [**Decentralized Nodes Program**](https://nodes.web3.foundation/) aims to incentivize new operators to become network participants and further increase physical (how many validator nodes per service